SkyeX9/Dark-Discord/README.md

 ```

 ## Final Notes
-please read this readme to fully understand the countless possibilities of altering this theme.
+Please read this readme to fully understand the countless possibilities of altering this theme.

 Speaking of making these themes for free if you really wanted to donate to me so I can live off another energy drink or two, then request the donate link enough on my server and I might make one who knows.
 I prefer not to advertise such though :)

 ## Readme
-once again, it's called a `readme` for a reason.
+Once again, it's called a `readme` for a reason.
 If you cannot understand anything from here, then you are better off with another theme.